 Give great presentations

-- Presentation software allows you to create slideshows containing text, images, video and sound.
+- Presentation software such as PowerPoint enabes you to create engaging slideshows containing text, images, video and sound.
 Used properly, these can inject interest into a pitch to prospective customers.

 - When creating presentations, resist the temptation to cram lots of information into each slide.
 Focus on the key points.